mlrun/mlrun/docs/monitoring/model-monitoring.md

 - application controller function: handles the monitoring processing and the triggers the apps that trigger the writer.
 The frequency is determined by `base_period`.
 - stream function: monitors the log of the data stream.
 It is triggered when a new log entry is detected.
 The monitored data is used to create real-time dashboards, detect drift, and analyze performance.
 - writer function: writes to the database and outputs alerts.

-## Drift analysis
-The model monitoring feature provides drift analysis monitoring.
-Model drift in machine learning is a situation where the statistical properties of the target variable (what the model is trying to predict) change over time.
-In other words, the production data has changed significantly over the course of time and no longer matches the input data used to train the model.
-So, for this new data, accuracy of the model predictions is low.
-Drift analysis statistics are computed once an hour.
-For more information see [Concept Drift](https://www.iguazio.com/glossary/concept-drift/).

 ## APIs